 such a query, try first upgrading to the newest MySQL version.

-If this doesn't help and you can't find anything in the
+If this does not help and you cannot find anything in the

 mysql mail archive, you should report the